tmenier/Flurl/client-lifetime.md

 ## HttpClient Lifetime Management

-As of [Flurl.Http](https://www.nuget.org/packages/Flurl.Http) 0.4, instances of the underlying `HttpClient` are disposed immediately after each HTTP call by default.
+By default, instances of the underlying `HttpClient` are disposed immediately after each HTTP call.
 This is the case with almost every example on this site, and is suitable for most typical use cases.
-However, when making multiple calls to the same host, there are small performance gains to be had by re-using `HttpClient`, and hence re-using the underlying open connection.
+However, when making many calls to the same host, there are performance gains to be had by re-using `HttpClient`, and hence re-using the underlying open connection.
 But where's the mechanism to accomplish that in a fluent expression like this?

 ````c#
 var data = await "http://api.com/endpoint".GetJsonAsync();